taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Iri: *"Maybe...you should eat soon?"*

-Asoka: *"If you can find a cave?
-But I want to keep walking..."*
+Asoka: *"Do **you** see anywhere I could take off my face veil?
+Besides, I want to keep walking..."*

 ### Page 5